Financial Pitfalls to Avoid So Your Startup Keeps GrowingGuest Writer: David Olson, founder Virtual CFOs

 As a startup grows, it’s not uncommon to struggle with financials from time to time.
-It’s also likely that every founder will face at least a few forks in the road when he or she needs to make significant financial decisions that could impact long-term growth.
+It’s also likely that every founder will face at least a few forks in the road when they need to make significant financial decisions that could impact long-term growth.

 1. Lack of Initial Funding

 It’s hard to build a big company without having the financial resources to do so.
-In some situations, it starts with lack of initial funding — or struggling to find it.
-Yet it is more common for a startup to get an initial round of funds and then to use those funds too quickly — leaving the company running on minimal funds within months.
+In some situations, it starts with lack of initial funding—or struggling to find it.
+Yet it is more common for a startup to get an initial round of funds and then to use up those funds too quickly, leaving the company running on minimal funds within months.

 In either case, without sufficient funds, startups struggle with even the most basic of services.
-Especially if you are bootstrapping the company’s initial growth, protecting the funds you have to allow your business the time to get profitable is essential.
+It is essential to protect the funds you have to allow your business the time to get profitable, especially if you are bootstrapping the company’s initial growth.

 How to Avoid Running Out of Money

 It sounds simplistic, but being aggressively focused on budgeting your startup funds from the beginning is by far the most critical step you can take to avoid depletion.
 Don’t plan to use that initial funding round to support nongrowth needs.
 Be sure to stay on top of cash flow projections so you always know where your company is financially.
 By keeping an eye on these projections, you’re less likely to run out of capital.